Jenna-Ma/DMAC/README.md

 # <font size=6>DMAC</font>
-This repository contains data and code for the paper 《Enhancing Robustness of Multi-agent Communication by Decentralization-Oriented Adversarial Training》
+This repository contains data and code for the paper

 # Overview